 Day 1, Lights

-- 1:1 Life began when God created1 the universe—everything on earth and in the sky.
+- 1 It all started when God created1 the universe—everything on earth and in the sky.

 Day 2, Living space